chambln/red/src/posts/2019-07-10-second-post.md

     Another example with more explanations.
 ---

-The Makefile processes files in alphabetical order, so if you want your posts to appear in chronological order in the archive list, you must name your files with the date at the front, in a format such as `YYYY-MM-DD-*.md`.
+The Makefile uses the shell command `sort -r` to process posts in reverse alphabetical order, so if you want your posts to appear in reverse chronological order in the archive list, you must name your files with the date at the front, in a format such as `YYYY-MM-DD-*.md`.

 Pandoc, however, will print the date that you provide in the YAML